medplum/medplum/packages/docs/docs/auth/methods/index.md

 For machine connectivity, we encourage use of [ClientCredentials](/docs/auth/methods/client-credentials) with tightly scoped [access controls](/docs/access/access-policies), giving minimal access to the host at the edge.

-If OAuth2 client credentials based authentication is not an option due to device limitations, basic authentication can be used to connect to Medplum.
+If OAuth2 client credentials based authentication is not an option due to device limitations, [Basic Authentication](https://www.medplum.com/docs/sdk/classes/MedplumClient#setbasicauth) can be used to connect to Medplum.
 In general, OAuth2 is preferred to basic authentication, and basic authentication should only be used when the edge environment will not tolerate OAuth2.
 For example, [consuming webhooks](/docs/bots/consuming-webhooks) is a use case where Basic Authentication makes sense.